Adewole “Ade” Adamson, MD, MPP

 View On Map

 Dr. Adamson’s research primarily focuses on improving the quality of life of melanoma patients; understanding patterns of healthcare utilization, including overuse and underuse in dermatology; and addressing healthcare disparities in the Austin community and beyond.
-Our research has been generously supported through funding from the Robert Wood Johnson Foundation, the Dermatology Foundation, and the National Institutes of Health.
-Dr. Adamson’s clinic and research work has also received support from Meredith’s Mission for Melanoma and the Brown Skin Too Foundation.
+His research has been generously supported through funding from the American Cancer Society, the Dermatology Foundation, the Robert Wood Johnson Foundation, and the National Institutes of Health.
+Dr. Adamson’s clinic and research work has also received support from the Brown Skin Too Foundation and Meredith’s Mission for Melanoma.

 - Lopes FCPS, Sleiman MG, Sebastian K, Bogucka R, Jacobs EA, Adamson AS.
 UV Exposure and the Risk of Cutaneous Melanoma in Skin of Color: A Systematic Review.
 JAMA Dermatol.
 2021 Feb 1;157(2):213-219.